rnelsonchem/gcmstools/docs/calibration.rst

 Calibration Information File
 ----------------------------

-In order to integrate your GCMS data, you must first create a csv file containing all of the relevant calibration information.
+In order to calibrate your GCMS data, you must first create a csv file containing all of the relevant calibration information.
 Again, the structure of this file is very important, so an example, "calibration.csv", is contained with the sample data.